 - (1) Article 53 deals with the situation where the responsible State has complied with its obligations of cessation and reparation under Part Two in response to countermeasures taken by the injured State.
-Once the responsible State has complied with its obligations under Part Two, no ground is left for maintaining countermeasures, and they must be terminated forthwith. - (2) The notion that countermeasures must be terminated as soon as the conditions which justified them have ceased is implicit in the other articles in this Chapter.
+Once the responsible State has complied with its obligations under Part Two, no ground is left for maintaining countermeasures, and they must be terminated forthwith. - (2) The notion that countermeasures must be terminated as soon as the conditions which justified them have ceased is implicit in the other articles in this chapter.
 In view of its importance, however, article 53 makes this clear.
 It underlines the specific character of countermeasures under article 49.

+Article 54.
 Measures taken by States other than an injured State

-This Chapter does not prejudice the right of any State, entitled under article 48, paragraph 1 to invoke the responsibility of another State, to take lawful measures against that State to ensure cessation of the breach and reparation in the interest of the injured State or of the beneficiaries of the obligation breached.
+This chapter does not prejudice the right of any State, entitled under article 48, paragraph 1, to invoke the responsibility of another State, to take lawful measures against that State to ensure cessation of the breach and reparation in the interest of the injured State or of the beneficiaries of the obligation breached.

 - (1) Chapter II deals with the right of an injured State to take countermeasures against a responsible State in order to induce that State to comply with its obligations of cessation and reparation.
-However, "injured" States, as defined in article 42 are not the only States entitled to invoke the responsibility of a State for an internationally wrongful act under Chapter I of this Part.
+However, "injured" States, as defined in article 42, are not the only States entitled to invoke the responsibility of a State for an internationally wrongful act under chapter I of this Part.
 Article 48 allows such invocation by any State, in the case of the breach of an obligation to the international community as a whole, or by any member of a group of States, in the case of other obligations established for the protection of the collective interest of the group.
-By virtue of article 48 (2), such States may also demand cessation and performance in the interests of the beneficiaries of the obligation breached.
-Thus with respect to the obligations referred to in article 48, such States are recognised as having a legal interest in compliance.
-The question is to what extent these States may legitimately assert a right to react against unremedied breaches.
-837 - (2) It is vital for this purpose to distinguish between individual measures, whether taken by one State or by a group of States each acting in its individual capacity and through its own organs on the one hand, and institutional reactions in the framework of international organisations on the other.
-The latter situation, for example where it occurs under the authority of Chapter VII of the United Nations Charter, is not covered by the articles.
-More generally the articles do not cover the case where action is taken by an international organization, even though the member States may direct or control its conduct.
-839 - (3) Practice on this subject is limited and rather embryonic.
+By virtue of article 48, paragraph 2, such States may also demand cessation and performance in the interests of the beneficiaries of the obligation breached.
+Thus, with respect to the obligations referred to in article 48, such States are recognized as having a legal interest in compliance.
+The question is to what extent these States may legitimately assert a right to react against unremedied breaches.792 - (2) It is vital for this purpose to distinguish between individual measures, whether taken by one State or by a group of States each acting in its individual capacity and through its own organs on the one hand, and institutional reactions in the framework of international organizations on the other.
+The latter situation, for example where it occurs under the authority of Chapter VII of the Charter of the United Nations, is not covered by the articles.
+793 More generally, the articles do not cover the case where action is taken by an international organization, even though the member States may direct or control its conduct.
+794 - (3) Practice on this subject is limited and rather embryonic.
 In a number of instances, States have reacted against what were alleged to be breaches of the obligations referred to in article 48 without claiming to be individually injured.
 Reactions have taken such forms as economic sanctions or other measures (e.g. breaking off air links or other contacts).
-Examples include the following: - USA Uganda (1978).
-In October 1978, the United States Congress adopted legislation prohibiting exports of goods and technology to, and all imports from, Uganda. - 837 See e.g., M. Akehurst, "Reprisals by Third States", B.Y.I.L., vol. 44 (1970), p.
-1; J.I.
-Charney, "Third State Remedies in International Law", Michigan Journal of International Law, vol. 10 (1988), p.
-57; D.N.
-Hutchinson, "Solidarity and Breaches of Multilateral Treaties", B.Y.I.L., vol. 59 (1988), p.
-151; L.-A. Sicilianos, Les réactions décentralisées à l'illicite (Paris, L.D.G.J., 1990), pp. 110-175; J.A.
-Frowein, "Reactions by Not Directly Affected States to Breaches of Public International Law", Recueil des cours, vol. 248 (1994-IV), p.
-345; B. Simma, "From Bilateralism to Community Interest in International Law", Recueil des cours, vol. 250 (1994-VI), p.
-217. - 838 See article 59 and commentary.
-839 See article 57 and commentary. - 840 Uganda Embargo Act, 22 USC s.
-2151 (1978).
+Examples include the following: